-- Damage beyond coverage limits: When you purchase car insurance, you choose the limits you will pay for.
-The policy declarations page will outline your limits, which is the maximum amount your auto insurance company is required to pay.
-You handle the rest, which is why most insurance experts recommend buying as much coverage as you can afford.
+- Damage beyond coverage limits: When you purchase car insurance, you choose coverage limits.
+The policy declarations page will outline your limits, which is the maximum amount your auto insurance company must pay in a covered claim.
+You handle the rest of the expenses out of pocket, so most insurance experts recommend buying as much coverage as you need to be financially protected.

-- Maintenance and repairs: Car insurance does not cover regular maintenance and normal wear and tear.
-You are responsible to pay to keep your car running, including regular maintenance as recommended by the manufacturer.
+- Maintenance and repairs: Car insurance does not cover your vehicle’s maintenance and normal wear and tear.
+You are responsible for keeping your car running, including regular maintenance the manufacturer recommends.
 Some insurance companies may offer mechanical breakdown insurance, which could provide some coverage.

-- Rideshare: If you rideshare, there is a gap in coverage where you are not covered when not actively completing a ride.
+- Rideshare: If you rideshare, there is likely a gap in coverage where you are not covered when not actively completing a ride.
 You should check to see what coverage the rideshare company provides and if you consider what personal rideshare insurance you could purchase to offer more financial protection.